Guidelines for Building a Bouldering Wall at Home

 Where to build an at-home bouldering wall

 The space you choose essentially will depend on how much of an angle you plan to build your bouldering wall at.
-The steeper the angle, the farther out into the room the bouldering wall will extend.
-If you're looking to install a plain vertical climbing wall, you could install it in any room where there is an adequate fall zone.
-However, with steeper walls, the fall zone will extend farther out into the room.
+The steeper the angle, the farther out the bouldering wall will extend.
+If you're looking to install a plain vertical climbing wall, you could put it in any room where there is an adequate fall zone.
+However, with steeper walls, the fall zone will extend further into the room.
 In other words, you need a pretty much empty room in order to build a bouldering wall with an adequately large fall zone.
 Do you have an empty room?
 That's probably the best room for installing a bouldering wall.

 The basic structure of a bouldering wall